 Minimum Gen Ed Grade Requirement: A grade of a C- (70%) is considered a minimum passing grade for English Composition 1 (ENGL1103), English Composition 2 (ENGL1203).
-Any grade below this minimum passing standard is considered a failing grade.
+Any grade below this minimum passing standard fails to meet degree requirements.
 Additionally, a grade of a C- (70%) is considered a minimum passing grade for GBUS 4823 Strategic Management for degree programs that require this course.
-Any grade below this minimum passing standard is considered a failing grade for program progression and for financial aid purposes.
+Any grade below this minimum passing standard fails to meet degree standard fails to meet degree the standard fail